Mikie Sherrill: 2025 election

-Sherrill launched her campaign for governor in November 2024.
-In the Democratic primary on June 10, 2025, she won the nomination with 34% of the vote, defeating mayors Ras Baraka and Steven Fulop of Newark and Jersey City, respectively.
-She faced Republican nominee Jack Ciattarelli in the November 4 general election.
+In the June 10, 2025, Democratic primary, Sherrill won the nomination with approximately 34% of the vote in a crowded field that included Newark Mayor Ras Baraka, Jersey City Mayor Steven Fulop, and former state Senate President Steve Sweeney.
+She faced Republican nominee Jack Ciattarelli, a former state assemblyman who had narrowly lost the 2021 gubernatorial election to Murphy, in the November 4 general election.